 - Brabham BT30 (Jackie Stewart): New to John Coombs Racing and entered for Jackie Stewart and Jack Brabham in F2 in 1970.
 Fitted with a Cosworth FVC for Stewart to win the 1970 JAF GP.
 To Mike Goth September 1970 for three late-season F2 races.
 To Silvio Moser (Lugano, Switzerland) for F2 in 1971 up to Rouen in late June, after which Moser had a BT36.
 The next stages of this car's life are unknown but a 1996 Coys auction catalogue said that it had been used in hillclimbs until bought by the then current owner in 1976.
 The car was sold after the auction to Jay Galpin and then on to Bob Baker.

 - Brabham BT30 (Andrea de Adamich): Entered by Scuderia Jolly Club for Andrea De Adamich and Pino Pica in F2 in early 1970, then entered by either North Italian Racing or Scuderia Ala d'Oro for Vittorio Brambilla for the rest of the season.
 Retained for 1971 and entered by Scuderia Ala d'Oro for Vittorio Brambilla until the Nürburgring in early May when Brambilla crashed heavily.
-The car was not seen again until 1991 when it was on display at the Monza Museum.
+The car was reported to have been written off, and Sandro Angeleri's Ala d'Oro team bought replacement March 712Ms.
+In 1991, this car was reported to be on display at the Monza Museum.
 Nothing more known.

 - Brabham BT30 (Derek Bell): New to Tom Wheatcroft and entered for Derek Bell to race in F2 in 1970.
 To Jeremy Richardson and raced in F2 and libre during 1971.
 Then to Alex Seldon (Ripley, Surrey) and raced in libre through 1972 and 1973.
 Advertised by Seldon in February 1974 and next owner unknown but the FVA was removed and the car stored in a dry barn until 1984 when Ted Walker bought it via John Harper.
 Sold to Lincoln Small in 1986 and used for many years in historic racing.